A. V. Balakrishnan: Education and career

 Balakrishnan grew up in Chennai, India, and entered the University of Madras in the early 1940s.
 While there he earned a scholarship from the Indian government to study in the United States and learn to produce documentaries.
 Upon arriving at the University of Southern California, known for its film school, he initially wanted to become a sound engineer on Hollywood films.
 At the time, he was unable to get a position because he was not a member of any of the guilds, which controlled who was able to get a jobs.
 Therefore, after earning his first master's degree in cinema in 1949, he switched to electrical engineering.
 Balakrishnan received his M.S. in electrical engineering and his Ph.D. in mathematics from the University of Southern California in 1950 and 1954, respectively.

-He has been professor of engineering and professor of mathematics since 1965 at The University of California, Los Angeles.
+He was a professor of engineering and professor of mathematics starting in 1965 at The University of California, Los Angeles.
 He was chair of the Department of Systems Science in the (then) School of Engineering from 1969 to 1975, and director of the NASA-UCLA Flight Systems Research Center since 1985.